mattmaynes2/aria/reports/proposal/proposal.md

 use sample data for inputs and output.
 All learning will be simulated for tuning and testing.

 #### 2. Communication Protocol and Service

-The communication protocol will define a set of rules that allows devices to  interact with the machine learning server.

-The communication service will run on top of  the machine learning server.
-It will pass messages between the machine learning server and the exterior devices.
+ By the end of the milestone the protocol will be defined and the comunication service will be running using simulated data.
+The service will only be communicating with the machine learning server at this time.

 #### 3. Sensor Communication and Discovery